jonathonharrell/mirionline/README.md

 Before next minor release bump:
  - User IP logging/tracking login times
- - Separate out footer and header so we're not calling them from every template

 Before next major release bump:
  - Able to log in, create character, see some amount of UI